 The Foundation's Women with Wheels project expands women's economic opportunities so that resource-poor women can exercise control over their lives, enjoy full citizenship, earn a livelihood with dignity and generate wealth cum value.
 The programme women with low economic and social capital are trained to become professional drivers.
-Besides, the project undertakes action research, advocates and influences stakeholders to create a favourable ecosystem for women in non-traditional livelihoods.

-In FY 2020-21, nearly twothirds of the women Azad worked with were from disadvantaged caste groups and 12% from minority religious groups and 86% below the poverty line (as per World Bank norms).
+Besides, the project undertakes action research. advocates and influences stakeholders to create a favourable ecosystem for women in non-traditional livelihoods disadvantaged caste groups and 12% from minority religious groups and 86% below the poverty line (as per World Bank norms).
 The Women with Wheels enrolment data suggests that 70% women who come to Azad Foundation for support have faced some form of gender-based violence.
 The project also engages with the family and communities (especially young men) in which these women reside, helping create an enabling environment